How to monitor the status of Azure API Connections (Part III) – Using Automation Account and Logic App

 Now that we have our runbook and our schedule created, we need to bind these two, and for that, we need to:

-• Access to the previous runbook the we create above, and on the runbook page select Link to schedule
+• Access to the previous runbook that we created above, and on the runbook page, select Link to schedule.

 • On the Schedule Runbook page, select Link a schedule to your runbook.

-• On the Schedule page, select the schedule we create above from the schedule list
+• On the Schedule page, select the schedule we created above from the schedule list.

 • And then select OK.